mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Invested heavily into documentation

 Before I even my first business six years ago, I read the book [_Built to Sell_](https://builttosell.com/) by John Warrilow.
 The book encourages founders to build businesses that run smoothly without the founder actively managing day-to-day business.
-An effective company has a set of well-defined processes, and the team knows how to execute those processes.
+An effective company should have a set of well-defined processes and a team that knows how to execute those processes.

-I've always been a fan of reproducible processes, so when I started building out the team for TinyPilot, I invested heavily into documentation.
+I've always loved reproducible processes, so when I started building out the team for TinyPilot, I invested heavily into documentation.
 Rather than train people in person or on video calls, I wrote playbooks in our Notion workspace.
 If we ran into issues with our playbooks, we'd revise them so that there'd be lower chances of errors in the future.
 When new team members joined, they'd onboard via the same playbooks, and we'd continuously improve them.

-After I sold TinyPilot, the contract called for a 30-day transition period during which I would provide up to 80 hours of consulting time, but the buyer only needed about 25 hours.
+After I sold TinyPilot, the contract called for a 30-day transition period during which I would provide up to 80 hours of consulting time. but the buyer only needed about 25 hours.
 The team already knew how to run the day-to-day of TinyPilot, and the buyer had access to all of our documentation.
 Most of my time post-transition was just introducing the new owner to the team and our key vendors.

 ### Created a transition checklist